etianen/logot/docs/api/index.rst

 Modules
 -------

-Learn about the public :mod:`logot` modules with the following reference guides:
+Learn about public :mod:`logot` modules with the following reference guides:

 .. toctree::
    :maxdepth: 1